WojtekKamilowski/CI_PP1_CDVMR/README.md

 </details>
 <details>
     <summary>Contact form</summary>
-    Placed in the center of the page,, on the left side of the Contact page.<br>
+    Placed on left side in the center of the Contact page.<br>
     Includes a form with name, email, and phone inputs, a textarea, and a submit button for the user.<br>
     The form is responsive, adjusting the size to the viewport and moves above the map for medium size screens.<br>
     User stories covered: 6.